Elliott Smith: Musical style and influences

 Smith was a dedicated fan of the Beatles (as well as their solo projects), once noting that he had been listening to them frequently since he was about "four years old" and also claimed that hearing The White Album was his original inspiration to become a musician.
 In 1998, Smith contributed a cover of the Beatles song "Because" to the closing credits and soundtrack of the film American Beauty.
 Although this was the only Beatles song that Smith ever officially released, he is known to have recorded many others, ("Revolution", "I'll Be Back" and "I'm So Tired") and played many songs by both the band and the members' solo projects at live concerts.

 Smith said that his chord progressions were his favorite part of songs and that he preferred to write broader, more impressionistic music closer to pop rather than folk music.
 Smith compared his songs to stories or dreams, not purely confessional pieces that people could relate to.
 When asked about the dark nature of his songwriting and the cult following he was gaining, Smith said he felt it was merely a product of his writing songs that were strongly meaningful to him rather than anything contrived.
 Larry Crane, Smith's posthumous archivist, has said that he was surprised at the amount of "recycling of musical ideas" he encountered while cataloging Smith's private tapes: "I found songs recorded in high school reworked 15 years on.
 Lyrics became more important to him as he became older, and more time was spent working on them."

 Smith's early albums were acoustic solo albums where he recorded all of the instruments by himself (with less than ideal equipment), which music journalists have said created a "homemade atmosphere" that augmented his "existential lyrics".

 Legacy

 Since his death, Smith has been regarded as one of the most influential artists in indie music.
 Many artists have either cited Smith as an influence or covered his music, including Frank Ocean, Beck, Phoebe Bridgers, Julien Baker, Adrianne Lenker, Alex G, Beabadoobee, Ben Gibbard of Death Cab for Cutie, Danielle Haim of Haim, Madonna, Billie Eilish, Phil Elverum of The Microphones, Clairo, and Brad Mehldau.

+In 2026, the minor planet (861969) Elliottsmith was named in honor of Smith.